fjp/fjp.github.io/collections/_diffbot/2019-12-05-ros-melodic.md

 The following guide shows how to setup [ROS Noetic](http://wiki.ros.org/noetic) and other important tools specific to ROS.

-## Setup ROS Melodic
+## Setup ROS Noetic

 The ROS distribution Noetic is supported by Ubuntu 20.04 which is why we are going to install it.
-Instructions can be found on the offical [ROS documentation](http://wiki.ros.org/melodic/Installation/Ubuntu).
+Instructions can be found on the offical [ROS documentation](http://wiki.ros.org/noetic/Installation/Ubuntu).
 Just follow these instructions and choose this configuration: `Desktop-Full Install: (Recommended)`.
 Although it is overkill, it will provide all examples that you might want to try.